TadiT7/treble_experimentations_wiki/Infinix-Hot-7.md

 - Run `fastboot flash system system-quack-arm-aonly-gapps.img`
 - Boom thats it.
 Simple right.

+**Dont try android 11 it doesnt boot**

 **Supported GSI : A only**

 **Tested GSI : [AOSP 10.0 v222](https://github.com/phhusson/treble_experimentations/releases/tag/v222) - [system-quack-arm-aonly-gapps.img.xz](https://github.com/phhusson/treble_experimentations/releases/download/v222/system-quack-arm-aonly-gapps.img.xz)**

 ## Issues
- Random device restart not frequently maybe cause am rooted using magisk and superuser was already available.
+ - Random device restart not frequently maybe cause am rooted using magisk and superuser was already available but you can remove it from settings.
+ - Sometimes network and simcard is not detected even when available, maybe i messed with the settings.

 ## Hardware Support